Our Longshore Lawyers in Baton Rouge Can Help

 - Shipbreakers

-If you or your loved one is a qualified “seaman,” protected under the Jones Act or Louisiana state worker’s compensation, the LHWCA will not apply.
+If you or your loved one is a qualified “seaman,” protected under the Jones Act or Louisiana state workers' compensation, the LHWCA will not apply.
 We have experience in many areas of law, including maritime law.
-Our attorneys thrive under the pressure large organizations and companies often put on in cases such as this and stand our ground to maximize your likelihood of receiving a favorable outcome.
+Our longshore injury attorneys thrive under the pressure that large organizations and companies often apply in cases such as this and stand our ground to maximize your likelihood of receiving a favorable outcome.
 Arnold & Itkin LLP understands this Act and all of the specific benefits it entitles you as an injured or sickened longshore or harbor worker.

 Longshore & Harbor Worker’s Compensation Act Entitlements